2 cases of viral meningitis reported at UMaine

 “We feel it is pretty well contained to the one building,” Young said.

-Young said the ailing students, whom he did not identify, are consulting with their health care providers and have been given time away from classes in order to rid themselves of the virus.
-He said no other cases have been reported but that staff and students at the school have been asked to take proper precautions and to look out for possible symptoms such as fever, headache, lack of appetite, lethargy, nausea and irritability.
+Young said the ailing students, whom he did not identify, are consulting with their health care providers and have been given time away from classes in order to mend.
+He said no other cases have been reported but that administrators have been in touch with public health officials and people involved in the nursing school about the situation.

+If the students were working at an area health care facility, as nursing students often do, they would have to notify those facilities of any illness they are affected by, according to Young.
+He added he was not sure if these particular students have been working at such a facility.

+Young said there has not been broad notification to the UMaine community about the virus because, due to the low risk, it “didn’t rise to that level” — but university officials have not ruled that out.
+In the meantime, staff and students at the school are asked to take proper precautions and to look out for possible symptoms such as fever, headache, lack of appetite, lethargy, nausea and irritability.

 “We do have our radar up and are watching the community,” Young said.